Hospital Travel Costs Scheme

 - Working Tax Credit with the disability element or severe disability element

-If an adult or a dependent child has to travel to your treatment with you for medical reasons, you can claim their travel costs too.
+If an adult or dependant child has to travel to your treatment with you for medical reasons, you can claim their travel costs too.

-If you're on a low income but don't get any of these benefits or allowances, you may still claim travel costs through the HS low income support scheme.
+If you're on a low income but don't get any of these benefits or allowances, you may still claim travel costs through the Health Service Low Income Support Scheme.

 This applies to however you travel.
-If for example, you use a private car you can claim for petrol instead (and car parking charges where unavoidable) up to the cost of the same journey by public transport.
+For example, if you use a private car you can claim for petrol instead (and car parking charges where unavoidable) up to the cost of the same journey by public transport.